 Anomaly detection analyses the traffic to your domain looking for sessions (tokens) representing anomalous behavior.
 This can help to identify anomalous behavior stemming from:

-4. Legitimate services getting caught up in queues
+- Legitimate software services getting caught up in queues

 Our anomaly detection algorithms use statistical analysis to analyze the traffic in real time, using a variety of metrics including: